hyosung11/Launch-School/journal.md

 * It's OK to not know what you need at first
 * Learning how to learn is a process

 18:15 Finished Lesson 2 Assignments 1-4.
+Going to eat dinner.
+Quiche that Sohee made.
+Yum.

+18:57 Back at my office work station, but my legs feel tired.I think this retina display monitor is better though.

+19:46 Finished `calculator.js` following the video.
+Up for children's bedtime now.